decatur/whatchamacallit/README.md

 ## Remap bare import specifier

 The `import * as utils from "gridchen/utils.js"` is **not** valid JavaScript.
-So at HTML/JavaScript load time the import is remapped to `import * as utils from "/gridchen/utils.js"`
+So at HTML/JavaScript load time the import is remapped to `import * as utils from "/@gridchen/utils.js"`

-## Route resources to package modules
+## Route resource to Python module

-When the server now gets the request for `/gridchen/utils.js`, then it resolves to the package `gridchen` and serve its resource `utils.js`.
+When the server now gets the request for `/@gridchen/utils.js`, then it resolves to the package `gridchen` and serve its resource `utils.js`.

 # Contribute